pulumi/docs/content/docs/guides/continuous-delivery/google-cloud-build.md

 `pulumi config set gcp:project awesome-project` and `pulumi config set gcp:region us-central`

 **Note**: Not all resources are available in all regions.
-Please check that GCP supports the region and resource combination [here](https://cloud.google.com/about/locations/).
+Please check that GCP supports the region and resource combination.
+[Cloud locations](https://cloud.google.com/about/locations/).

 ## Build Configuration